 If you want adequate protection against ending up with defective construction, then do your due diligence.
 The more you can monitor the construction and see who’s behind it, the less chance you have of being bamboozled.
 Start by going over the offering plan.
 This will state the standard of construction to be achieved and should include a certification from the sponsor and architect that there is no misrepresentation.
 There should also be a punch list detailing who’s responsible for paying the costs of any shoddy workmanship.
 Look closely into what the associated costs are of any said repairs.
 Have your attorney go over the offering plan extensively and do your research to familiarize yourself with each part.

 Next, you’ll want to hire an engineer to inspect the building and apartment.
-Have them inspect the site along with your broker at the start of construction, mid-construction if developers allow, and finally when completed.
+Have them check the site along with your broker at the start of construction, mid-construction if developers allow, and finally when completed.
 Get out there yourself when you can and see the site for yourself.
 Know what to look and note down all the problems and what advice your engineer gives.
 The $1,000 or so in engineer fees for this might seem steep at first, but when dealing with something as important as a real estate investment, it’s well worth the price.

 If any issues are found, have your real estate agent renegotiate the contract, so you don’t have to close until it’s in move-in condition.
 Holding up a closing might be what’s needed to force the developer’s hand to do the required repairs.
-Developers have investors to please and bills to pay so they may be willing to compromise if you hold up the closing.
+Developers have investors to please and bills to pay, so they may be willing to compromise if you hold up the closing.
 It’s easy to blame the developer, but they aren’t always the bad guy.
 Determine who’s responsible and hold their feet to the fire before signing anything.
 If you close without resolving the issues, then you have little bargaining power left.

 How to Handle Construction Defects in a Property You’ve Already Bought

 Even if you did your homework and closed on a property that was in good condition, there’s still a chance that some defects won’t manifest themselves for days, weeks, or years after the closing.
-If this happens, then it’s important that you understand your rights and what you can do about it.
+If this happens, then it’s essential that you understand your rights and what you can do about it.

 The first thing to do is find out if other residents are suffering from the same problems.
-There’s always strength in numbers, and if there are problems in multiple units, then that suggests larger issues with the building.
+There’s always strength in numbers, and if there are problems in multiple units, then that suggests broader issues with the building.
 Next, you’ll want to pull up your offering plan and take a look at the notice provisions.
 This will state the time limit on bringing defects to the attention of the developer.

 If it hasn’t been long since the developer first started selling units, then they might still control the building’s board as they hold most of the units.
 When that’s the case, meet with your group of disaffected tenants and retain a lawyer to represent the group.
 If the building is resident controlled, then the board can go through its usual lawyer.
 Just make sure this lawyer is well versed in condo and construction defect law.
 This will be especially important if things move beyond complaints to actual litigation.
 You could even conduct a letter-writing campaign to the Attorney General’s Real Estate Finance Bureau and state your grievances.
 The AG’s office will have the most leverage when the developer is still selling units.
 Regulators can hold up additional sales until the issues are fixed, which is sure to motivate the developer into action.